How to Activate Virtues that will Boost Moral Fiber

-In creating a personal vision and values statement to strengthen our own leadership legacy, I also think of virtues Virtues help us navigate the “rules of the road.”
+In creating a personal vision and values statement to strengthen our own sales strategy and leadership legacy, I also think of virtues Virtues help us navigate the “rules of the road.”
 As leaders, we aspire to be a person of trust that can positively influence the next generation of leaders.
 But, is virtues an outdated concept in the modern “roads” in our current culture?

 When we talk about virtues, we can easily get branded as old-school or being out of touch with today’s culture.